 2. When can I participate in the virtual race?

-You can record and submit a result anytime between 1-31 October but must submit your result online before midnight on the 31 October (if you are entered into the Autumn edition).
-If you are entered into the Spring edition the window is 1-31 March.
+You can record and submit a result anytime between 28 March – 31 October but must submit your result online before midnight on 31 October.
 Late submissions will not be accepted and you will not be able to appear on the official results if you do not submit before the deadline.

 3. When will I receive my medal and t-shirt?